Ghykk3130/Obsidian/Experimental/Cantilever.md

 - Bad pillars: everything to the right of F, G, H. Coax all good

 09/18/2025
 Measure the resistance.
-Connect the current to coax, the 4-wire connections to F, G.
+Connect the current to coax 1, 6, the 4-wire connections to F, G.

 Rotator calibration:
 <div style="text-align:center">